- Works with Apple HomeKit

 Eve App Makes Setup a Breeze

 At a time when smart plugs are downsizing, the Elgato Eve Energy stands out with its larger footprint.
 Despite measuring in at 2.6″ by 2.6″, the good news is it won’t block the adjacent socket on the wall.
-The bad news is you can’t use two Eve Energy units side by side and it will block sockets on most power strips.
+The bad news is you can’t use two of these units side by side.
+It will also block sockets on most power strips.

 Aesthetically, it’s an attractive device.
 A glossy white exterior makes it feel a bit more sophisticated than it’s matte-finish competitors.
 This also has the benefit of blending in with a standard glossy faceplate.
 A tiny green LED power button appears below the 3-prong outlet.